If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 openSUSE Leap

-openSUSE Leap is the new name for openSUSE's regular releases, which were previously known as just 'openSUSE' for versions 13.2 and earlier.
+openSUSE Leap is the name for openSUSE's regular releases, which were previously known as just 'openSUSE' for versions 13.2 and earlier.

-During the lifetime for Leap you will receive:
+During the lifetime of Leap, you receive:

 - security updates for all included packages